-The Company has received annual confirmation from each of the independent non-executive Directors as regards their independence to the Company and considers that each of the independent non-executive Directors is independent to the Company.
+The Company has received annual confirmation from each of the independent non-executive Directors ("INEDs") as regards their independence to the Company and considers that each of the INEDs is independent to the Company.

 In accordance with the Company's bye-laws, Mr. Tsui Ka Wah and Mr. Lo Mun Lam, Raymond will retire by rotation and, being eligible, will offer themselves for re-election at the forthcoming annual general meeting.